Optum/ChaoSlingr/README.md

 ![ChaoSlingr Diagram](./docs/choas.jpg)

 # HACKRU challenge
 Best pull request for a feature or experiment (deadline is Sunday)

+Some initial ideas can be found @ https://github.com/Optum/ChaoSlingr/projects/1 or look for branches prefixed with hackru_ we will be hacking our own project this weekend

 Questions: come to our booth or ask questions @ https://chaoslingr.slack.com